US

 3. Now that the dentist is aware of the areas that need care, a scaler is used to scrape away plaque and other deposits.
 The hooked end makes it easier to reach tiny pockets that often go unnoticed.

 4. Once the unwanted deposits and build-ups have been scraped off, the dentists use a polisher for optimal whiteness.
-Mostly electric, these polishing tools to remove stains and other forms of debris from the teeth surfaces.
+Mostly electric, these polishing tools remove stains and other forms of debris from the teeth surfaces.

 What dentistry instruments are used for fillings?